Best Laptop for Developers

 - High-resolution 15" + display to streamline multitasking and prevent eye strain

 - Lightweight yet durable to withstand inevitable accidents during travel

 - Plenty of accessory ports for smart devices

 - Long-lasting battery of at least 7 hours

 - Webcam for online meetings and consultations

-Developers, computer scientists, programmers –they write and create programs that the rest of us use every day.
+Developers, computer scientists, programmers – call them what you will; they write and create programs that the rest of us use every day.
 So, they need the right tools to make their job easier.
 That's why we made one for them.